MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/protect-high-value-assets-by-controlling-the-health-of-windows-10-based-devices.md

 When a user enrolls, the device is registered with Azure AD, and enrolled with a compatible MDM solution like Intune.

+> [!NOTE]
->**Note**  Microsoft is working with third-party MDM ISVs to support automated MDM enrollment and policy based access checks.
+> Microsoft is working with third-party MDM ISVs to support automated MDM enrollment and policy based access checks.
 Steps to turn on auto-MDM enrollment with Azure AD and Intune are explained in the [Windows 10, Azure AD And Microsoft Intune: Automatic MDM Enrollment Powered By The Cloud!](https://go.microsoft.com/fwlink/p/?LinkId=691615) blog post.

 When a user enrolls a device successfully, the device becomes trusted.
 Azure AD provides single-sign-on to access company applications and enforces conditional access policy to grant access to a service not only the first time the user requests access, but every time the user requests to renew access.